 According to disability statistics provided by Cornell University, in 2010, 1 in 9 people between the ages of 21 and 65 will suffer a disability due to an illness or injury, yet the odds of losing your car in an accident is 1 in 160.
 For another perspective, the chances of dying prematurely are just 1 in 117, yet most adults own a life insurance policy.
 As you get older, the odds of a disability increase.
 Between the ages of 35 and 65, you have a 1 in 7 chance of suffering a disability.

 The good news is that, as a group, physicians seem to take these statistics to heart.
-According to a 2007 survey by the McGill Advisory, nearly 100 percent of the physicians surveyed said they were covered by some form of disability insurance.
+According to a 2007 survey by the McGill Advisory, nearly 100 percent of the physicians surveyed said they were covered by some form of physician disability insurance.
 However, the real story revealed in the survey was that most doctors are making big mistakes with their disability coverage, leaving them dangerously underinsured.
 For instance, nearly 40 percent have group or association sponsored policies instead of privately issued policies.
 Group plans, as well as many association plans rarely provide the same level of coverage as an individual plan, creating a vulnerable position for physicians.
 Disability income insurance is a specialty product requiring an expertise beyond what the typical insurance broker has.
 The stakes are much higher for physicians who have invested significant time and money into their careers.

-Important Considerations about Disability Insurance for Physicians
+Important Considerations Regarding Disability Insurance for Physicians

 Occupational Specific Benefits